• Home

 +

 Doing unpermitted kitchen work in Chicago triggers serious consequences.
-The city issues immediate stop-work orders with fines of $500-$1,000 for first offense, $6,000 for second offense, and up to $10,000 for repeat violations.
-Community service (10-100 hours) and even incarceration (3 days to 6 months) are possible for egregious cases.
-You'll need retroactive permits costing 2-3x normal fees, plus potential wall demolition so inspectors can verify hidden work meets code.
-When selling, buyers' home inspectors flag unpermitted work, killing deals or forcing $10,000-$25,000 price reductions.
+The city issues immediate stop-work orders with fines of $500–$1,000 for first offense, $6,000 for second offense, and up to $10,000 for repeat violations.
+Community service (10–100 hours) and even incarceration (3 days to 6 months) are possible for egregious cases.
+You'll need retroactive permits costing 2–3× normal fees, plus potential wall demolition so inspectors can verify hidden work meets code.
+When selling, buyers' home inspectors flag unpermitted work, killing deals or forcing $10,000–$25,000 price reductions.
 Insurance companies routinely deny claims when unpermitted electrical or plumbing work contributed to fires or water damage.
-Chicago discovers unpermitted work through neighbor complaints, inspector observations, utility usage spikes, and sale inspections.
-The few hundred dollars permits cost upfront prevents these five-figure problems.

 Can I pull my own kitchen remodel permit in Chicago as a homeowner?